 Published: May 2017

-Conceptually, we consider this funding part of a larger grant we made to support Target Malaria.
+Conceptually, we consider this funding part of a larger grant we recommended to support Target Malaria.
 We lay out the reasoning behind the grant in more detail on the linked page, along with more information about the proposed research.
 This funding for the CDC Foundation will be used to support work on the cryopreservation of mosquito larvae (which, if successful, would make it easier for researchers to maintain different strains of mosquitoes) and on RNA interference (which, if successful, would make it easier for researchers to avoid releasing female mosquitoes — which could potentially spread malaria — as part of field trials).